parmsam/youtube-transcript-chat-llm-app/README.md

 ## Accessing the app

 You can clone this repo and run the app locally or publish the app onto [Connect Cloud](https://connect.posit.cloud/).
-You may need to create a Connect Cloud account to access the app.
+You will need to create a Connect Cloud account to create an app.

 The app should work locally after you provide it your OpenAI API key.
 Note that publishing on a server like Connect Cloud will require you to [specify a https proxy for youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) to be used during the requests to YouTube.